kiptanuiBoaz/Devligence-Space-X-GraphQL-API/README.md

-API:
-This test will require you to use the public Space X GraphQL API.
-The following link provides access to the base api endpoint, schema and graphql explorer.

-GraphQL queries to use:
-Company
-Launches

-Specifications
-Display the company details (i.e name, summary and hq ) at the top.Also Add the company management (CEO, COO & CTO) and extra info (i.e launch sites, vehicles and test sites).

-Below company details display a table which should list the launches paginated with options for 5 and 10 items per page selected by the user in the very bottom of the table with two buttons for next (>) and previous (<) page and one dropdown to select the 5 or 10 item limit.

-The user should also be able to filter and sort the results by launch date or by rocket name.

-The information shown in the table should have the following columns:
-Id
-Mission Name
-Rocket Name
-Launch Site
-Launch Success
-Launch Date

-Style
-Date should follow the following format 23 Feb 2022.
-Show different color states depending on launch success.
-Feel free to use icons for certain info.

-Functionality

-1. The mission name should be a link leading to another page where the user should have a prefilled form with all the fields and a button to submit any changes for the specific item.
-There should be also a close button to go back if the user does not want to make any changes as well as a delete button to delete the item.
-2. In the home page it should be also a add new launch button that leads to the same form as above but with all the form fields empty.
-3. A dark mode toggle should switch background and text color.
-4. In order for the user to have access to the application, a "token" should exist in cookies or local storage.
-If there is no "token" a login screen prompts the user to click a button that stores a "token".
-Also a logout button should displayed in the home page.

-Git

-To start developing, create a git repository and add these instructions as Readme.md in the main branch.
-Then start developing the application in another branch.

-Deployment

-Deploy your app to any free platform e.g (netlify, vercel) and share the link together with github repo in your submission.

-Tech Stack

-The above app needs to be implemented using ReactJS.
-The choices of frameworks, starters and libraries are up to you.
+# SpaceX Launch Dashboard

+This is a web application that provides information about SpaceX launches using the SpaceX GraphQL API.
+Users can view company details, list launches, filter and sort launches, and perform various other actions related to launches.

+## API

+The application uses the public SpaceX GraphQL API.
+The base API endpoint, schema, and GraphQL explorer can be accessed [here](https://api.spacex.land/graphql/).

+### GraphQL Queries Used

+- Company
+- Launches

+## Specifications

+### Company Details

+The company details, including name, summary, headquarters, CEO, COO, CTO, launch sites, vehicles, and test sites, are displayed at the top of the page.

+### Launches Table

+Below the company details, a table is displayed listing the launches.
+The table is paginated with options for 5 and 10 items per page.
+Users can navigate between pages using next and previous buttons and can select the item limit from a dropdown.

+#### Launch Table Columns

+- Id
+- Mission Name (linked to launch details page)
+- Rocket Name
+- Launch Site
+- Launch Success (with different color states)
+- Launch Date (formatted as DD MMM YYYY)

+### Functionality

+1. **Mission Name Link**: Clicking on the mission name in the launch table leads to a prefilled form with all the fields for that launch.
+Users can submit changes, close the form, or delete the item.

+2. **Add New Launch Button**: On the home page, there is a button to add a new launch.
+Clicking this button leads to a form with empty fields.

+3. **Dark Mode Toggle**: Toggles between dark and light themes, changing background and text colors.

+4. **Authentication**: Users must have a "token" stored in cookies or local storage to access the application.
+If no token exists, a login prompt appears with a button to store a token.
+A logout button is also available on the home page.

+## Tech Stack

+- ReactJS
+- TypeScript
+- React Router
+- Redux

+## Deployment

+The application is deployed to [platform_name](#).
+The source code can be found on [GitHub](#).

+## Development

+To start developing, clone the git repository and switch to a new branch.
+The main branch contains this README.md file with instructions.

+## Getting Started

+To run the application locally, follow these steps:

+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the development server using `npm start`.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.